 2. Think about the reviewers of your dissertation

-Contact potential reviewers early on (at least half a year in advance) to check availability.
-Officially, reviewers have four months to submit their review.
-Usually, they agree to do this much more quickly.
-You cannot sign up for your oral exam without positive reviews of your dissertation (see final steps).
+Contact potential reviewers well in advance (at least six months in advance) to check their availability.
+Officially, the reviewers have four months to submit their review.
+However, they usually agree to do this much more quickly.
+Without a positive review of your dissertation, you cannot register for the oral examination (see last steps).

 3. Think about what comes after the dissertation